min2ha/ukwa-site/content/target/35296/index.en.md

   "subject": "EU Referendum"
 }

-# Embassy of the Kingdom of the Netherlands in London

 The website of the Netherlands embassy offers news, travel advice, and information on trade and investment.